 Keep Yourself Busy

-Life is too short to keep on worrying on worthless matters.
+Life is too short to keep on worrying about worthless matters.
 Promise yourself to live life to the fullest no matter what it takes.